dheeban0111/prettier/Issue-Labels.md

   Issues marked as questions are queries about how prettier works, or bug reports that are actually prettier working as intended.

+* <kbd>type:tests</kbd>

+  Tests that are not correct, suggestions for tests that should be added, or similar.